 And like I said earlier, I often fall into the latter camp.
 Just take that as read.
 I don’t need to spend time pointing out how stupid some conspiracy theories are because the mainstream default is to do this already1,2,3,4,5.

 The assumption is that conspiracy theories are, by default, false and thus need to be debunked.
-For some people – even quite intelligent people – calling something a conspiracy theory is sufficient to discredit it.
-The very term ‘conspiracy theory’ is synonymous with ‘false’ in many minds.
+For some people – even quite intelligent people – simply calling something a conspiracy theory is sufficient to discredit it.
+The term ‘conspiracy theory’ is synonymous with ‘false’ in many minds.

 Obviously, the Illuminati fits this description – but so does a plan to rob a bank or a plan among a group of companies to fix prices.
 And do you really think such things have never happened?!

 Taken literally, a ‘conspiracy theory’ is simply a hypothesis that a conspiracy (as defined above) exists.
 I know this isn’t what ‘conspiracy theory’ has come to mean in popular culture, but thinking in terms of the literal definition removes the bias that what is being discussed is automatically false.
 ‘Conspiracies’ exist, and so ‘conspiracy theories’ can sometimes be true.